kubernetes/kubernetes/docs/api-conventions.md

 API Conventions
 ===============

-The conventions of the Kubernetes API (and related APIs in the ecosystem) are intended to ease client development and ensure that configuration mechanisms can be implemented that work across a diverse set of use cases consistently.
+The conventions of the LMKTFY API (and related APIs in the ecosystem) are intended to ease client development and ensure that configuration mechanisms can be implemented that work across a diverse set of use cases consistently.

-The general style of the Kubernetes API is RESTful - clients create, update, delete, or retrieve a description of an object via the standard HTTP verbs (POST, PUT, DELETE, and GET) - and those APIs preferentially accept and return JSON.
-Kubernetes also exposes additional endpoints for non-standard verbs and allows alternative content types.
+The general style of the LMKTFY API is RESTful - clients create, update, delete, or retrieve a description of an object via the standard HTTP verbs (POST, PUT, DELETE, and GET) - and those APIs preferentially accept and return JSON.
+LMKTFY also exposes additional endpoints for non-standard verbs and allows alternative content types.
 All of the JSON accepted and returned by the server has a schema, identified by the "kind" and "apiVersion" fields.

 The following terms are defined: